torvalds/linux/Documentation/driver-api/cxl/platform/bios-and-efi.rst

 Interleave and Configuration Flexibility
 ----------------------------------------
-If providing cross-host-bridge interleave, a CFMWS entry in the CEDT must be presented with target host-bridges for the interleaved device sets (there may be multiple behind each host bridge).
+If providing cross-host-bridge interleave, a CFMWS entry in the :doc:`CEDT
+<acpi/cedt>` must be presented with target host-bridges for the interleaved
+device sets (there may be multiple behind each host bridge).

 If providing intra-host-bridge interleaving, only 1 CFMWS entry in the CEDT is required for that host bridge - if it covers the entire capacity of the devices